The Whitefire Chronicles

 Despite the size of the mainland and the smaller surrounding islands, there are only really three 'rulers' of this entire region.
 They are known as the Three Crowns, because the title of King was so besmirched by the Fae that none would deign to claim that title.

 The second is Crown Melinda, one of the rare female 'Princes' in Shulnar's history.
 Melinda's court has tried for the past several years since she took office to rival the Methalian Imperial Court of Neiris as a center of global art and culture.
-Unfortunately their ongoing border dispute between her nation and Balor's to the north have made it more difficult of late to host larger courtly gatherings.
+Unfortunately their ongoing border disputes between her nation and Balor's to the north have made it more difficult of late to host larger courtly gatherings.

 Finally, there is Crown Leland of the southern nation, whose court is a hotbed of inventors and thinkers.
 It was his court that invented and publicized the technology for dirigible airships, and have been working tirelessly to expand on that technology in hopes of creating a new source of revenue and international political leverage for their small and relatively poor country.

-The capital of the 'Middle Kingdom', Thumar is a rising star of international trade and culture.
+The capital of the 'Middle Nation', Thumar is a rising star of international trade and culture.
 The citizens here have a noted taste for the romance and mythology, perhaps owing to the long legacy of shepherd minstrels and storytellers that hail from this region.

 If there is a single city that could stake the claim of being the scientific capital of the world, Alindein might be it.
 People from this city are known equally for their cleverness and their eccentricity, which often comes together in their hobbies.
 The birthplace of modern dirigible travel, this si the home to the world's first (and only) Airship Port.